Spirituality

 Third Monday of each month, beginning at 8 p.m.

-Originating in Taizé, France, this simple service of scripture, music, and candlelight will bring a beautiful and prayerful close to your Monday.
-During this service in Mikell Chapel, simple chants are sung repetitiously; these chants become prayers of the heart.
+Taizé is an ecumenical monastic community in southern France that developed a beautiful style of prayer and attracts more than 2,000 visitors a week.
+During this service, simple chants are sung repetitiously; these chants become prayers of the heart.
 Scripture is heard, and there is an extended period of silent prayer.
+The service is offered the third Monday of every month from 8 to 9 p.m. in Mikell Chapel.
 For more information on Atlanta area Taizé services, visit this webpage or Facebook.